hadware/quart-smorest/README.rst

 Support flask-smorest
 ======================

-If you'd like to support the future of the project, please consider contributing to marshmallow's Open Collective:
+If you'd like to support the future of the original project, please consider contributing to marshmallow's Open Collective:

 .. image:: https://opencollective.com/marshmallow/donate/button.png